Because of funding constraints, not all PDTs are currently available. Contact us for more information.

 Soaring is a fifteen-day program designed to give cadets the opportunity to experience the basic fundamental of flight in nonpowered glider operations.
 Cadets receive instruction in basic flight through ground school and actual flight, leading up to and possibly including cadet solo.
 The majority of instruction is conducted by upperclass USAFA cadets trained as soaring instructors.
 The program assumes that cadets have no previous flight experience, and there are no special medical requirements.
 Training is conducted at the US Air Force Academy in Colorado Springs, Colorado.

-Space Orientation is a ten-day program designed to give cadets an orientation into the fundamentals of space power applications, capabilities, and employment.
-The course is offered at the US Air Force Academy in Colorado Springs, Colorado, with an overnight trip to FE Warren Air Force Base in Wyoming.
+Space 250 is a ten-day program designed to give cadets an orientation into the fundamentals of space power applications, capabilities, and employment.
+The course is offered at the US Air Force Academy in Colorado Springs, Colorado.
 Successful completion authorized cadets wear of the basic cadet space badge.